Whatever (Godsmack song)

-"Whatever" is the first single by the American rock band Godsmack.
-Featured on the band's self-titled album, "Whatever" is one of Godsmack's most famous songs.
+"Whatever" is the first single by the American rock band Godsmack, featured on the band's self-titled album.

 The song first appeared on a promotional bonus CD that came with some copies of All Wound Up.

 "Whatever" was the longest-running song on the US Active Rock top 10 chart, remaining there for 33 weeks.
 Godsmack received much exposure when a disc jockey at WAAF, a radio station in Massachusetts, started playing this song on his show.